Bernard Gilpin: Parish and beyond

-Visiting Neglected Parts of North of England

-Grieved at the ignorance and superstition which the remissness of the clergy permitted to flourish in the neighbouring parishes, he used every year to visit the most neglected parts of Northumberland, Yorkshire, Cheshire, Westmorland and Cumberland; and that his own flock might not suffer, he was at the expense of a constant assistant.
-Among his parishioners he was looked up to as a judge, and did great service in preventing lawsuits amongst them.
-If an industrious man suffered a loss, he delighted to make it good; if the harvest was bad, he was liberal in the remission of tithes.
+Grieved at the ignorance and superstition which the remissness of the clergy permitted to flourish in the neighbouring parishes, he used every year to visit the most neglected parts of Northumberland, Yorkshire, Cheshire, Westmorland and Cumberland and therefore continually had to pay for an assistant to tend to his own flock back in Houghton.

-Glove above Church Door
+Glove

 The boldness which he could display at need is well illustrated by his action in regard to duelling.
 Finding one day a challenge-glove stuck up on the door of a church where he was to preach, he took it down with his own hand, and proceeded to the pulpit to inveigh against the unchristian custom.
 This is how Sir Walter Scott describes it in his preface letter to The Death of the Laird's Jock in August 1831.
 Bernard Gilpin, the apostle of the north, the first who undertook to preach the Protestant doctrines to the Border dalesmen, was surprised, on entering one of their churches, to see a gauntlet or mail-glove hanging above the altar.
 Upon enquiring the meaning of a symbol so indecorous being displayed in that sacred place, he was informed by the clerk that the glove was that of a famous swordsman, who hung it there as an emblem of a general challenge and gage of battle, to any who should dare to take the fatal token down.
 Reach it to me, said the reverend churchman.
 The clerk and sexton equally declined the perilous office, and the good Bernard Gilpin was obliged to remove the glove with his own hands, desiring those who were present to inform the champion that he, and no other, had possessed himself of the gage of defiance.
 But the champion was as much ashamed to face Bernard Gilpin as the officials of the church had been to displace his pledge of combat.